 Is the group independent?

 Yes, the group is totally independent and not connected to Deciem at all although I do chat with them frequently.
-All the reviews in the group, on Instagram and on this website are by the #deciemaddicts, the people who have bought, tried and tested and this means the good as well as the bad.
+There have been so fantastic giveways and Q&As with Brandon Truaxe, the late founder of Deciem.
+All the reviews in the group, on Instagram and on this website are by the #deciemaddicts, the people who have bought tried and tested, and this means the good as well as the bad.
 Impartial, honest reviews are really important to me.
-To remain independent, sometimes other stockists advertise and also affiliate links are used.
+To remain independent affiliate links are used and sometimes stockists will pay to advertise.

 How much time goes into running the group?

 I haven´t had a day off from the group since April 2017.
-The only time I am not online is when I´m sleeping (if I sleep as I’m an insomniac) or up in the air with no service.
+The only time I am not online is when I´m sleeping (if I sleep as I’m an insomniac) or up in the air on a plane with no service.

 Meeting Nicola Kilner